© Copyright Brian Lambert

 The final and third drawing shows the matrix strip board with the diodes and wire links etc fitted.

 Note: Diode Matrix point operation must be fed from a Heavy Duty Capacitor Discharge Unit (CDU) as there is the requirement to throw several motors over all at once.
-Ideally the input voltage to the CDU should be 24 volts ac.
+Ideally the input voltage to the CDU should be a minimum of 16 volts AC or 19 to 24 volts DC.
 All diodes are 1N5400 or 1N5401 3amp rectifier diodes.

 CDUs (Capacitor Discharge Unit) These often are purchased as either Standard or Heavy Duty types.
 The 'Standard' version will throw up to 2 or 3 point motors simultaneously while the Heavy Duty variant will normally throw 6 plus motors all at once.
 Normally only one CDU is needed for the whole layout.
 Equally a CDU can operate just one solenoid motor at a time.